kalikaneko/bitmask-openwrt-site/content/blog/gui-integration/index.md

   I think the trade-off still falls on the side of simplicity.
 * For the rest, I decided to write vanilla javascript where possible.

-## Optional webui support
+## Build with webui support

-Although I got quite frustrated by a crash in [nim's httpx](https://0xacab.org/kali/bitmask-openwrt/-/issues/1) (to be fair, I'm pretty sure my use of the threadpool dispatcher has something to do), I'm more or less happy with the result so far: all the ui assets together are around 300kB, and that's including the whole d3.js lib which I think it's going to be very useful later on (for instance, I'm thinking on live traffic graphs, if I can get my head around the enter/leave d3 syntax).
+I ended up being quite frustrated by a crash in [nim's httpx](https://0xacab.org/kali/bitmask-openwrt/-/issues/1) (to be fair, I'm pretty sure my use of the threadpool dispatcher has something to do)...

+On the frontend side, I'm happy with the result so far: all the ui assets together are around 300kB, and that's including the whole d3.js lib which I think it's going to be very useful later on (for instance, I'm thinking on live traffic graphs, if I can get my head around the enter/leave d3 syntax).
 I think that's manageable for